sweng-epfl/public/bootcamp/Readme.md

 In the particular case of this part of the bootcamp, these generated files are the **.class** files.

 Git uses a special file named **.gitignore** to list all the ignored files.
+Note that this is not a file extension; the name must be exactly **.gitignore** and nothing else.
 It should be at the root of your repository.
 There is no explicit ignore command: you must edit the **.gitignore** file by hand when you have new files that you wish to ignore.